 - In a large nonstick skillet coated with cooking spray, cook onions and garlic in oil for 2 minutes.
 Add eggplant; cook for 4-5 minutes or until softened.
 Cool for 5 minutes.
 Spoon into crust.
 Sprinkle with 1 tablespoon Parmesan cheese.
 Top with tomato slices and pepper rings.
 Sprinkle with corn.

-- In a small bowl, combine the eggs, milk, salt and pepper; pour over vegetables.
+- In a small bowl, whisk the eggs, milk, salt and pepper; pour over vegetables.
 Sprinkle with remaining Parmesan cheese.
-Bake at 350° for 30-35 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a knife inserted in the center comes out clean.
 Yield: 6 servings.

 Originally published as Harvest Vegetable Tart in Light & Tasty August/September 2006, p52